Live Webinar:

 Send us a proposal.
 Include:

 Length: Courses must be at least 30 minutes.
-“Elimination of Bias” courses must be at least 60 minutes long.
+“Elimination of Bias” courses must be at least 60 minutes.

 Written materials: Many jurisdictions require written materials.
-Even where they are not legally required, they are strongly recommended.
+Even where they are not required, they are strongly recommended.
 They help solidify learning.
-They also provide an opportunity for instructors to share information about their topics and services they and/or their organizations offer, such as ADR, forensic testing, etc.
+They also provide an opportunity for instructors to share information about their topics and services they and/or their organizations provide.

 There is room for flexibility.
 For example, PowerPoint slides can work as written materials, as can articles, summaries and the like.
-Echion CLE does, however, aim to stand out by valuing truthfulness and accuracy above all else in continuing education.
-Statistical claims and claims about research findings will need to include a citation to a source.
-Materials should be submitted in advance of the event.
+Echion CLE does, however, aim to stand out by valuing truthfulness and accuracy above all else.
+Statistical claims and claims about research findings need to include a citation to a source.

 Advertising, promotion, etc. Teaching a CLE course provides an opportunity to share your expertise, gain recognition in your field, and make your services known to others while earning continuing education credits.
 It is each instructor’s responsibility to comply with all applicable regulations, including rules of professional conduct relating to attorney advertising.
-Any advertising and promotional material should be separate and apart from substantive course materials, in a separate brochure or handout.
+Any advertising and promotional material should be presented separately and apart from substantive course materials.

 Additional requirements for certain courses.
 Some courses are subject to additional regulatory requirements.
 These vary depending on the jurisdiction.
 In Minnesota, for example, an "Elimination of Bias" course cannot talk solely about bias in society in general.
 Instead, the course content must be directly related to the legal profession, the practice of law or the administration of justice.